conestack/cone.app/README.rst

     >>> def get_root(environ):
     ...     return root

-See documentation of package ``zodict`` for more info about Nodes and section "Application model" for how it is used in ``cone.app``.
+See documentation of package ``node`` for more info about Nodes and section "Application model" for how it is used in ``cone.app``.